 The entry will be split into categories and classes.
-Categories will initially match MSA categories 1 to 4 (See Appendix A Regulation 19) and may be split or merged if sufficient numbers are not met.
-Classes will be structured accord to the entries receive in order to offer the best sporting challenge to the greatest number of competitors.
+Categories will initially match MSA Motorsport UK categories $\frac{1}{100}$ 4 (See Appendix A Regulation 19) and may be split or merged if sufficient numbers are not met.
+Classes will be structured according to the entries received in order to offer the best sporting challenge to the greatest number of competitors.
 The ASRs will include a provisional list of classes.